 The trailer for this feature film.

 It's very rare for people to return, let alone to a film with a much lower budget than anything he’s done, since Warriors.
-We have Witi to thank for this.
+We have Witi [Ihimaera] to thank for this.
 His book, Bulibasha, really appealed to Lee because it’s about the people he knows and loves and wants to see portrayed on film.– Producer Robin Scholes on director Lee Tamahori, in a 27 May 2015 press release

 Jump Film and Television

 Funded by the NZ Film Commission, New Zealand On Air, Māori Television, Entertainment One and Wild Bunch — plus 200 private equity investors, via crowdfunding platform Snowball Effect

 Made with the assistance of the Screen Production Grant

 Closing credits song 'For the Life of Me' composed by Joe Allison and Joyce Harris, performed by Prince Tui Teka